-How is it done : Take copy of your full colour images on your colour laser copier on special heat transfer sheets and then keep it face down on your fabric and then use your iron on the back of the transfer sheet and see your image magically transfer onto the fabric – with all vividness and clarity of the print you have – this is the easiest method of transferring photos onto fabric.
+How is it done : Take a copy of your full color images on your color laser copier on special heat transfer sheets and then keep it face down on your fabric and then use your iron on the back of the transfer sheet and see your image magically transfer onto the fabric – with all vividness and clarity of the print you have – this is the easiest method of transferring photos onto fabric.

 You also get transfer sheets on which you can print the photo onto.
 You will need the specific transfer sheets that are compatible with your printer.
 Some transfer sheets maynot work with laser printers.
 If you have only an inkjet printer check for transfer sheets that will work with the ink in it.

-The downside is that you need to have access to a colour laser copier/printer and the special transfer sheets.
+The downside is that you need to have access to a color laser copier/printer and the special transfer sheets.
 Some transfer sheets even need a heat press.

 In fact, a professional who does this for a living swears that the heat press paper does not work at home and needs a heat press machine which gives a temperature of at least 400 degrees.